Since its inception in 1992, one team has reigned supreme over all others in the Croatian First League: Dinamo Zagreb.

 Current club: Real Madrid

-The star of the current Croatia side, Luka Modric was the golden boy of Croatian football when he was first making his way in the game with Dinamo, although a loan spell to Bosnian side Zrinjski Mostar was also pivotal to his development.
+The star of Croatia‘s current side, Luka Modric was the golden boy of Croatian football when he was first making his way in the game with Dinamo, although a loan spell to Bosnian side Zrinjski Mostar was also pivotal to his development.

 Just prior to starring at Euro 2008, Modric joined Tottenham in a big-money deal and he became one of the leading midfielders in the Premier League during his four years at Spurs, leading to a move to Real Madrid.
-Modric was crucial to Croatia’s run to the final at the 2018 World Cup and won the Ballon d’Or last year.
+Modric was crucial to Croatia‘s run to the final at the 2018 World Cup and won the Ballon d’Or as a result.

 Central midfield: Mateo Kovacic